 Job Outlook for Clinical Dental Assistants in California

-- Workforce analytics firm Burning Glass Technologies found that in San Diego County, the demand for dental assistants is projected to grow by 16% over the next decade.
-This is more than double the national job growth of 7% projected by the Bureau of Labor Statistics.
+- New data from workforce analytics firm Burning Glass Technologies found that in San Diego County, the demand for dental assistants is projected to grow by 16% over the next decade.
+This is more than double the BLS's projected national job growth of 7.7%.

-- Clinical dental assistants in San Diego County are capable of earning a higher-than-average salary.
-According to the BLS, the mean salary of a dental assistant in San Diego County is $44,820.
+- Clinical dental assistants in San Diego County can earn an above-average salary according to the BLS, with a mean salary of $44,820.